-Neoliberal slavery is not the "modern slavery" discussed by Karl Marx in Capital either.
+Neoliberal slavery is not the "modern slavery" discussed by Karl Marx (2019) in Capital.
 Marx explained that the "free wage laborers" signed a "voluntary contract" of their free will, sold their labor power in the form of exchangeable commodities, and became the property of the employers, available for exploitation (Marx 2019, 188, 195).
-Urban laborers signed their contracts, in the form of exchangeable commodities, as free men, available for the employers to extract their labor force, and became a separate class in society.
-In contrast to relations of dominion and servitude-that is, slavery in ancient times-in the Middle Ages and modern colonies, Marx argued, the capitalistic form of slavery "presupposes from first to last, the free wage-laborer, who sells his labor-power to capital" (Marx 2019, 233).
+Urban laborers signed their contracts, in the form of exchangeable commodities, as free men, available for employers to extract their labor force and became a separate class in society.
+In contrast to relations of dominion and servitude-that is, slavery in ancient times, in the Middle Ages and modern colonies-Marx argued that the capitalistic form of slavery "pre-supposes from first to last, the free wage-laborer, who sells his labor-power to capital" (Marx 2019, 233).

-Neoliberal slavery shares the same features of "voluntary contract" and laborers' "free will."
+Neoliberal slavery shares the features of "voluntary contract" and laborers' "free will."
 However, the workers are exposed to higher unexpected risks in various zones of legal exception, with no national or international law to protect them.
 This neoliberalized labor market involves cross-border supply chains and outsourced private brokerage and administration.
-People from less developed societies, in desperate living conditions, or who became jobless during the pandemic, voluntarily seek job opportunities abroad and sign contracts with local brokers without knowing that the contracts are fake.
+People from less-developed societies, in desperate living conditions, or those who may have become unemployed during the pandemic, voluntarily seek job opportunities abroad and sign contracts with local brokers without knowing that the contracts are fake.
 Such a chain of free choice in the neoliberal market, connecting the participating and competing sectors, constitutes the vast web of the neoliberal slavery system.
 The repetitive patterns of forced labor as the source of surplus value, with their innovative techniques in the neoliberal labor market, require our attention.